The Tube (1982 TV series): Demise

 On 16 January 1987, during the fifth series, Jools Holland used the phrase "be there or be ungroovy fuckers" during a live trailer for the show.
 The incident caused a national scandal, as the trailer was transmitted on ITV at 5:15pm (during peak children's viewing time) and the show was taken off air for three weeks as a result.
 Holland was reprimanded by Channel 4, as he had also previously sworn on the live show itself.
 The show's producer, Malcolm Gerrie, and Tyne Tees' Director of Programmes, Andrea Wonfor, announced their resignations in March.
 They cited as reasons for doing so a mixture of internal bickering, political pressure and "stifling bureaucracy and heavy-handed moralism".

 A further series was never commissioned.
 Some people close to the show had said Holland's swearing was seen as a convenient excuse for ending the show.
 The presenters' live interviews and filmed magazine items were nervously watched by the show's producers and editors as well as Channel 4 executives, especially when certain pop stars and celebrities not known for their shy and retiring nature were being featured.
 It was this that gave the show the curious feeling of 'anything might happen' that actually made it the success it was.

 For Holland, Yates and Gray it was the launch pad for successful careers in television.

-In 1999 The Tube was brought back for a one-off live special on Sky1 entitled "The Apocalypse Tube".
+In 1999, The Tube was brought back for a one-off live special on Sky1 entitled "The Apocalypse Tube".
 Hosted by BBC Radio 1's Chris Moyles and Donna Air, the show came live again from Studio 5 at Tyne Tees and the bar of the Egypt Cottage next door.

-In 2005 Tyne Tees Television moved from its Television Centre studios on Newcastle Quayside.
-In July 2006 Studio 5 of the TTTV City Road site was leased by an evangelical money church, and the whole complex was demolished in 2010.
+On 2 July 2005, Tyne Tees Television moved from its Television Centre studios on Newcastle Quayside.
+In July 2006, Studio 5 of the TTTV City Road site was leased by an evangelical money church, and the whole complex was demolished in 2010.
 The famous Tube neon sign was bought at auction by Tyne and Wear Museums for a future display at the Discovery Museum in Newcastle's Blandford Square.